PAALH WORKING EQUITATION

 B) Ease of Handling Trial

-Because working gaits in the field are the walk and canter, the trot is not permitted in this trial.
+Because working gaits in the field are the walk and

 Judging parameters are identical to the dressage trial: